panva/jose/docs/functions/key_import.importSPKI.md

 ▸ **importSPKI**(`spki`, `alg`, `options?`): `Promise`<[`KeyLike`](../types/types.KeyLike.md)\>

-Imports an PEM-encoded SPKI string as a runtime-specific public key representation (KeyObject or CryptoKey).
+Imports a PEM-encoded SPKI string as a runtime-specific public key representation (KeyObject or CryptoKey).
 See [Algorithm Key Requirements](https://github.com/panva/jose/issues/210) to learn about key to algorithm requirements and mapping.